PoeBlu/lono/docs/_docs/existing-templates.md

 configset("httpd", resource: "Instance")
 ```

-With that one line of configuration alone, you will install, configure, and run the httpd apache web server.
+With that one line of configuration alone, you will install, configure, and run the httpd or apache2 web server.
 Deploy when you are ready.

     lono cfn deploy demo --source $URL